How to use SwiftUI ScrollView

 Complex Layout Example

 We can combine multiple ScrollViews together to create a complex layout similar to UICollectionView.
-It is possible to add ScrollView as a child view to a parent scrollview.
+It is possible to add ScrollView as a child view to a parent ScrollView.
 You can create sections with horizontal scroll views by adding the following to the parent view:

 ScrollView {